Editorial

 Why such a big gap?
 A PE gives you legal authority to stamp drawings, which is required for public work and most private projects.
 Clients pay more for that authority, and firms bill you out at higher rates.

-Sustainability credentials like LEED AP add $2,000-$10,000, especially in roles focused on green building.
-Stack that with a PE and you've got a clear path to the top salary bands.
+Sustainability credentials like LEED AP add $2,000 to $10,000, especially in roles focused on green building.
+Stack that with a PE and you have a clear path to the top salary bands.
 Experience moves you up the ladder, but licensure and targeted credentials can propel you there years faster.

 California dominates because tech companies need massive data centers and specialized facilities that require top MEP talent.
-Alaska's resource projects pay premiums to offset logistical challenges and harsh conditions.
-Warm Springs benefits from defense contractors while maintaining reasonable living costs, your salary goes further than in coastal metros.
+Alaska's remote projects pay premiums to offset logistical challenges and harsh conditions.
+Northern Virginia benefits from defense contractors and one of the densest data-center markets in the country, both of which compete hard for mechanical and electrical expertise.

 A $120k offer in San Francisco feels closer to $80k after housing and taxes.
-That same figure in Warm Springs offers purchasing power roughly equal to the national average, with only a modest increase over costlier cities.
+That same figure in a lower-cost metro can stretch to national-average purchasing power or better.
 Understanding these differences is crucial before negotiating or relocating.

 Several market forces continue reshaping MEP salary expectations.
-Federal infrastructure spending continues flowing from the Bipartisan Infrastructure Law and clean-energy incentives, creating a steady stream of public projects.
+Federal infrastructure spending keeps flowing from the Bipartisan Infrastructure Law, and grid-modernization and electrification projects sustain steady demand for public and utility work.
 Davis-Bacon wage requirements apply to most federally funded work, pushing base rates higher than private projects and lifting overall market compensation.

 The talent shortage compounds these upward pressures:

-Demand peaks in sectors where system complexity meets strict regulations (hospitals, biotech facilities, data centers, and net-zero buildings).
-Engineers who combine traditional HVAC expertise with building automation or detailed energy modeling skills often earn salary premiums, though the exact percentage varies and is typically reported as around 5-10%.
+Demand peaks in sectors where system complexity meets strict regulations, including hospitals, biotech facilities, data centers, and net-zero buildings.
+Engineers who combine traditional HVAC expertise with building automation or detailed energy modeling skills often earn salary premiums, though the exact figure varies and is typically reported at around 5-10%.

-Geography creates significant pay variations that go beyond simple cost of living adjustments.
-California's tech corridor and New York's high-rise market lead compensation, but isolated markets like Alaska and Virginia's defense corridor also pay premium rates where talent is scarce and project stakes are high.
-Combine specialized expertise with these locations, and 75th-percentile national figures become your starting point, not your ceiling.
+Geography creates significant pay variation that goes beyond simple cost-of-living adjustments.
+California's tech corridor and New York's high-rise market lead compensation, while isolated markets like Alaska and Virginia's defense corridor also pay premium rates where talent is scarce and project stakes are high.
+Combine specialized expertise with these locations, and 75th-percentile national figures become a realistic starting range rather than a ceiling.

 MEP vs. Other Engineering Disciplines

-The gap narrows when other disciplines add specialized skills.
-Civil engineers with a PE license jump to roughly $140,000.
+The gap narrows when other disciplines add specialized skills or licensure.
+Civil engineers with a PE license and mid-career experience command averages well into six figures, with the ASCE reporting an average base near $148,000 for its membership.
 Structural engineers who master energy modeling or advanced BIM can command similar premiums.
 Electrical specialists who cross into building automation or smart systems also close the gap.

-The complexity of building systems still gives MEP engineers an edge, but that advantage depends on staying current with emerging technologies and, for many, securing professional licensure.
+The complexity of building systems gives MEP engineers a durable edge, but that advantage depends on staying current with emerging technologies and, for many, securing professional licensure.

 Strategic Compensation Planning for Firm Leaders

 If your pay structure grows from ad-hoc offers instead of hard data, you're gambling with talent.
 Start by building transparent salary bands that track both experience and licensure.
-For reference, the national midpoint for MEP engineers now hovers near $105,000-$110,000 a year.
-Anchor each band to that benchmark and budget a mid-year adjustment; wages in 2025 are rising 3-4%, so falling more than five percent behind market rates is a quick route to resignation letters.
+For reference, the national midpoint for MEP engineers now hovers near $105,000 to $110,000 a year.
+Anchor each band to that benchmark and budget a mid-year review.
+With the national average holding roughly flat in 2026, the risk is less about chasing double-digit raises and more about quietly falling behind as pockets of demand pull rates up in specific markets and specialties.

-Tie raises and bonuses to value drivers you can invoice: think PE stamps and specialty skills that land high-margin projects.
-At the same time, watch utilization and realization rates; boosting pay without billable work erodes profit.
+Tie raises and bonuses to value drivers you can invoice, such as PE stamps and specialty skills that land high-margin projects.
+At the same time, watch utilization and realization rates.
+Boosting pay without billable work erodes profit.
 Don't neglect non-salary levers either.
 Remote flexibility, paid licensure prep, and clear growth paths often cost less than across-the-board raises but deliver the retention you need when good engineers are hard to find.

 When you adjust a salary band in Monograph, you immediately see how that change affects every active project and your firm-wide budget.
 The platform shows utilization and realization rates alongside revised payroll costs, so you know right away whether your team can still hit target margins.
-Since project data syncs automatically with QuickBooks, your profit forecasts stay current without manual spreadsheet updates.
-This visibility makes it easier to spot when an engineer's performance justifies a raise or when overhead costs are getting too high.
+Because project data syncs automatically with QuickBooks, your profit forecasts stay current without manual spreadsheet updates.
+This visibility makes it easier to spot when an engineer's performance justifies a raise or when overhead costs are climbing too fast.

 Future Outlook & Market Trends

-Expect another 3-4% bump in MEP salaries next year.
-Federal infrastructure money keeps flowing into projects, and the long pipeline of clean-energy retrofits maintains strong demand.
-The biggest raises will go to engineers who combine traditional MEP skills with AI-driven energy modeling or smart-building integration.
-Clients now consider these capabilities essential, not optional.
+Expect MEP salaries to stay firm rather than spike in the year ahead.
+Federal infrastructure money keeps flowing into projects, and the long pipeline of clean-energy and grid-modernization work maintains strong demand, but the sharp raises of recent years have leveled off near the current $105,000 to $110,000 average.
+The biggest gains will go to engineers who combine traditional MEP skills with AI-driven energy modeling or smart-building integration.
+Clients increasingly treat these capabilities as core requirements rather than nice-to-haves.

 Meanwhile, senior engineers are retiring faster than schools can replace them.
 This talent gap, as NerdWerk notes, creates advancement opportunities for mid-level professionals ready to step up.
 Remote work continues leveling geographic pay differences, so benchmark quarterly to stay competitive with national rates rather than just local markets.

 Like Standard Issue found with their 50% efficiency gain, or how Dynamic Engineering achieved 25% profit growth, successful A&E firms use data-driven tools to optimize compensation alongside project performance.
-The firms that survive and thrive will be those that connect salary decisions to real project data, not gut feelings or outdated benchmarks from previous years.
+The firms that thrive will be those that connect salary decisions to real project data instead of gut feelings or benchmarks left over from previous years.

 Firm Leaders, Stop Guessing on Salaries

-MEP engineers average $105,000-$110,000 nationally in 2025, up from $102k-$107k last year.
-Warm Springs, VA leads at $156,000, while specialized expertise in data centers, healthcare, and sustainable building drives the biggest salary premiums.
+MEP engineers average $105,000 to $110,000 nationally in 2026, holding near last year's levels.
+The highest-paying markets now cluster in Northern California, Alaska, and the D.C. defense and data-center corridor, while specialized expertise in data centers, healthcare, and sustainable building drives the biggest premiums.
 Stay competitive by tracking market rates regularly and use Monograph's budget intelligence to connect compensation decisions with actual project performance.

 Stop guessing.
 Start knowing.
 Book a demo with Monograph.